system76/docs/_articles/oem-firstboot.md

 faq: false # If it shows in the "Frequently Answered Questions" section
 ---

-We put a lot of work into making your System76 experience fantastic right out of the box.
+A lot of work goes in to making your System76 experience fantastic right out of the box.
 Almost every time, you can get up and running with just a little bit of information like a username and password.
 Every now and then, something goes wrong with the first boot user creator.
 If you end up booting your computer and only finding the option for a Guest Session, follow these instructions to get a new user created manually.

 # Overview